The quadratic minimum spanning tree problem: lower bounds via extended formulations

 On the other hand, all relaxations in the literature have an exponential number of constraints and most of them belong to the RLT type of bounds, see Section \ref{sect:overwierBNDS}.
 The fact that our relaxations differ in both mentioned aspects from the other relaxations, enables us to efficiently compute bounds that are not dominated by the RLT type of bounds. \\

-\textbf{Acknowledgements.} We would like to thank Frank de Meijer for an insightful discussions on liearization based bounds.
+\textbf{Acknowledgements.} We would like to thank Frank de Meijer for an insightful discussions on linearization based bounds.
 We also thank Renate van der Knaap for programming heuristics algorithms and computing upper bounds.